-Chapter 13 and Student Loans
+Chapter 13 Bankruptcy and Student Loans

 The two types of student loans

-There are only two types of student loans.
+There are two basic types of student loans.
 Private Student loans and Government Student Loans.
 Government student loans can garnish wages, seize tax refunds, levy bank accounts and even take social security benefits without going to court.

 Government loans commonly take tax refunds if you are in default, but rarely garnish wages or seize bank accounts.
-You can increase your tax deductions so nothing is lost.
+You can increase your tax deductions, so nothing is lost.

 Chapter 13 Bankruptcy and Student Loans a simple solution

 So what is the answer?
 Supposedly bankruptcy can never get you out of or supply a solution to a student loan problem right?
 Wrong.
 Let us look at the real record in Kentucky.
-Best Case bankruptcy software has the ability to look at the records of how judges have ruled in student loan cases.
-About nine cases have been filed for hardship discharges in Western Kentucky in the last 3 years according to Best Case.
-Judge Fulton has denied all 3 adversary proceedings he was in charge of.
+Best Case bankruptcy software can look at the records of how judges have ruled in student loan cases.
+About nine cases have been filed for hardship discharges in Western Kentucky in the last three years according to Best Case.
+Judge Fulton has denied all three adversary proceedings he was in charge of.
 Judges Stout and Lloyd have split between granting and denying discharges.